fbpx

 How to Put Parental Control on Meta Quest 2

 Parental control on the Meta Quest headsets isn’t like most parental control settings you might be used to.
 In this case, your child has to invite you to link accounts and they can cancel your parental controls at any time.
-So, think of these instructions as parental supervision than parental control.
+So, think of these instructions as parental supervision rather than parental control.

 To set up parental controls on your VR headset, follow these steps: